Service Dog Volunteer Program

-Volunteers are the backbone of our organization and we are extremely grateful for all of our volunteers who dedicate their time and talent to our mission each and every day.
-Volunteers are required to be 13 years of age or older.
-If you are interested in volunteering with our program, we are currently in need of volunteers to help with the following roles:
+Volunteers are the backbone of our nonprofit organization.
+We are extremely grateful for all of our volunteers who dedicate their time and talent to our mission each and every day!

 To be a temporary puppy home, individuals under the age of 18 must have an adult in the home trained as well.

 Whelping volunteers help with the CPL breeding program by caring for our moms and their litters of puppies during their first eight weeks of life.

 CPL puppies are whelped at the CPL facility in Cochranville, PA.
 Volunteers are responsible for assisting with the care of the moms before and after labor.